ttscoff/MarkedCustomStyles/README.md

 Please feel free to fork and submit new styles!
 If you're not a Github user and you'd like to contribute, just [drop me a line](http://brettterpstra.com/contact/).

-Please customize and include the contents of `header.css` in any submitted styles.
+Please customize and include the contents of `Header.css` in any submitted styles.
 The portion between the `---` borders should be in YAML format.

 ```css
 /*